fossasia/susi.ai/docs/Skill_Tutorial.md

 ### Tutorial Level 1: Random Answers
 Skills without a deterministic behavior will create less predictable results.
-That can easily be defined with intents.
+That can be defined with intents.
 Lets consider you want a intent where different answers on "What is your favorite dish?" are "Potatoes", "Vegetables" or "Fish".
-That's easy: add an empty line to the end of your test file and then:
+That's not difficult: add an empty line to the end of your test file and then:
 ```
 What is your favorite dish